baboomerang/Graphing-Calculator-Project/README.md

 ```

 First, infixstring[300] is initialized as a global array.
 As we recieve characters from serial, they get appended on in a L-R fashion.
-The first value in the infix string is a Left Parenthesis. '('
+The first value in the infix string is a Left Parenthesis. '(' and then the inputted expression.

+`Recieved infix string: (3+4*2/(1-5)^2^3`

+When you want to solve the expression, you send the character 'g' over serial to the mega.

+Then the infix expression gets capped with a final closing parenthesis. ' )'

+*this will be updated later..... it is alot of code to describe concisely*

 ## License